Vani1129/Vani1129/README.md

 - 🌱 **Currently learning**: Python, Cloud Computing
 - 💡 **Goals**: To become a skilled and satisfied developer
-- 🎯 **Fun Fact**: Developers have a secret superpower: they turn coffee into code! ☕💻
+- 🎯 **Fun Fact**:"Did you know?
+Developers possess a unique ability: they magically convert coffee into code, one cup at a time! ☕✨💻"

 ---